mmollina/sandbox/README.md

 ##Next steps

-1. Implement these codes in OneMap.
+1. Implement these codes in OneMap - work in progress.
-2. Try to use some level of parallelizarion
+2. Try to use some level of parallelizarion - work in progress.
 3. Adjust the codes and the objects (create classes, methods, etc) and see if works fine with the previous version of OneMap